budser/DES/README.md

 1) Download a portable copy (no installation required) of AHK from https://autohotkey.com/download/ and follow the link "Download AutoHotkey .zip" to download and extract "AutoHotkeyU64.exe" to a safe place on your hard drive.

-2) Save this file (the one you're reading) in .ahk format to a safe place on your hard drive.
+2) Save the DES.ahk file to a safe place on your hard drive.
 Edit it in NotePad or the text editor of your choice.
-For example, you can replace "[DEFAULT]" in the script below with your location specific information.
+For example, you'll want to change the script to reflect local info where you see "[DEFAULT]"

 3) Select Autohotkey.exe as the default program to open this .ahk file